frontfoot/overlay_me/README.md

 ## Todo

-- clean the minifying/merging tasks (load.js should be )
+- clean the minifying/merging tasks (load.js should be a kind of template)
 - allow local image uploading (a temporary hosting on amazon s3 ?), [makiapp.com](http://makiapp.com/) does it!
-- content management
-  - if 'Content on top' selected, after reload, it should be checked back again
 - overlays
   - an existing url shouldn't try to load twice and fail
   - overlay images sub-sets (sub-directories) should appear as nested blocks
   - make another version of the toolbar fixed on top of the screen
-- update header of minified file to include sub-projects copyrights

 ## Usage